Vince McMahon: Feud with Stone Cold Steve Austin (1997–1999)

 McMahon became a member of the short-lived stable The Union, during May 1999.
-McMahon's son Shane merged the corporation with Undertaker's Ministry of Darkness to form the Corporate Ministry.
+McMahon's son Shane merged the corporation with The Undertaker's Ministry of Darkness to form the Corporate Ministry.
 On the June 7 episode of Raw Is War, McMahon was revealed as the "Higher Power" behind the Corporate Ministry.
-This not only reignited McMahon's feud with WWF Champion Austin but also caused a kayfabe disgusted Linda and Stephanie McMahon to give their 50% share of the WWF to Austin.
+This not only reignited McMahon's feud with WWF Champion Austin, but also caused a kayfabe disgusted Linda and Stephanie McMahon to give their 50% share of the WWF to Austin.

 At King of the Ring, Vince and Shane defeated Austin in a handicap ladder match to regain control of the WWF.
-While CEO, Austin had scheduled a WWF Championship match, to be shown on Raw Is War after King Of The Ring.
-During the match, Austin defeated the Undertaker once again to become the WWF Champion.
+While CEO, Austin had scheduled a WWF Championship match, to be shown on Raw is War after King Of The Ring.
+During the match, Austin defeated The Undertaker once again to become the WWF Champion.
 At Fully Loaded, Austin was again scheduled for a first blood match against The Undertaker.
 If Austin lost, he would be banned from wrestling for the WWF Championship again; if he won, Vince McMahon would be banned from appearing on WWF television.
 Austin defeated The Undertaker, and McMahon was banned from WWF television.

 McMahon returned as a face in the fall of 1999 and won the WWF Championship in a match against Triple H, thanks to outside interference from Austin on the September 16 SmackDown!.
-He had decided to vacate the title during the following Monday's Raw Is War because he was not allowed on WWF television because of the stipulations of the Fully Loaded contract he signed.
-However, Stone Cold Steve Austin reinstated him in return for a WWF title shot.
+He vacated the title on the following Monday's Raw is War because he was not allowed on WWF television because of the stipulations of the Fully Loaded contract he signed.
+Austin reinstated him in return for a WWF title shot.
 Over the next few months, McMahon and Triple H feuded, with the linchpin of the feud being Triple H's storyline marriage to Stephanie McMahon.
 The feud culminated at Armageddon in 1999; McMahon faced Triple H in a No Holds Barred match which McMahon lost.
 Afterward, Stephanie turned on him, revealing her true colors.
 McMahon, along with his son Shane, then disappeared from WWF television, unable to accept the union between Triple H and Stephanie.
 This left Triple H and Stephanie in complete control of the WWF.